About the Certificate in Ministry Supervision (Micro-credential)

 Assessments

-In your course you will be given four assessment tasks.
+During the course you will be given four assessment tasks.
 These will be a combination of reflective writing, analysis of practice, peer observations, and critical essay work.

 You will have full access to Carey’s library and student support resources.